DuyBaloo/C-Programs/README.md

 # C-Programs
 My C Programs
-Program descriptions are included inside of the file.
+descriptions are included inside of the file.